 Pine Bark Mulch

-Straw on the other hand can make a useful mulch in the backyard garden.
+Straw can make a useful mulch in the backyard garden.
 The biggest issue with using straw is that critters love to build nests out of the straw.
 So if you pile it on thick, keep an eye out for mice and voles who would love to overwinter in your garden.
 It is also a great mulch to use around strawberries to keep the dirt from splashing on the fruit.

 Cardboard is a great mulch to use in the vegetable garden.
 It suppresses weeds, is inexpensive (or free, hello Amazon boxes?) and will decompose over time adding nutrients back to the soil.
 The biggest downside to cardboard is that it is very slippery to walk on, even with a layer of another type of mulch over top.
 You will also need to anchor the cardboard with something to keep it from blowing away.
 If you have any large rocks around, they work well to hold the cardboard down.